rishitharkulal04/Deepshield/README.md

 ## 🚀 Future Scope

-- Real-time web monitoring
+- Real-time web monitoring.
-- Multilingual legal assistance
+- Multilingual legal assistance.
-- Cloud deployment
+- Cloud deployment.
-- Mobile application support
+- Mobile application support.
-- Advanced AI models for detection
+- Advanced deepfake detection models.
+- AI-powered cybercrime reporting.

 ---

 ## 📄 License

 This project was developed as a hackathon project for educational and research purposes.

+---

+### Built with ❤️ to fight Deepfakes and protect Digital Privacy.